mlabs-haskell/catalyst-funded-projects/Fund9/Seath/README.md

 ## Progress Report

+### November 2022

+Organization for the Cardano-throughput-solution began in earnest this month.
+The statement of milestones was finalized, submitted, and approved by the challenge team and IOG.
+Moreover, the project was earlier renamed Seath, a more appealing and less obvious name than before.

+Ramping up production, team members with backgrounds in cryptography were chosen to participate.
+Furthermore, as outlined in our Statement of Milestones, we began to research the specifics of the protocol design, particularly the slot leader specification.

 ### October 2022

 Fund9 vote results were announced in late September and our Cardano Throughput Solution proposal was successfully supported by Catalyst voters.
 We renamed the project to "Seath" -- it's snappier sounding, after all.
 Because the Seath proposal was awarded over $75,000, we must submit and receive approval for a SoM.
 We submitted our SoM and are currently awaiting confirmation from the Challenge and IOG teams.